aparasa1202/slack-integration-python/README.md

 ## Features
 - Mention-driven routing: `@agent` forwards to your agent, `@gpt` to OpenAI, anything else uses the configured default.
 - Works in DMs, channels, and threads (bot replies in thread when available).
+- Automatically gathers recent thread history and passes it as context to the responder so replies stay in-sync with the conversation.
 - Optional socket mode support for environments where inbound HTTP isn’t possible.
 - Structured logging and ready-to-use health check (HTTP mode).